Steamtown National Historic Site Tickets

 Bus will provide transportation a half mile to and from the town.
 Be sure to return to the train at least fifteen minutes earlier than the scheduled departure time.

-Food and refreshments are available for purchase at vendors and local restaurants.
+Food and refreshments are available for purchase at the station, as well as in town.

 There is one restroom in each passenger coach.